italrr/canvas/README.md

 # Why?

 This is rather a toy project, for me to learn.
 I don't expect it to become anything serious.
-However I'm considering it using as en extension interface for other projects.
+However I'm considering using as en extension interface for other projects.

 # Examples

-## Using standard drawing library `brush`
+- Using standard drawing library `brush`

 Drawing a red circle
 <img src="./docs/images/circle.png" style="display: block; margin: 0 auto" />